Mandating Less Tailpipe Pollution

 - Iceland: plans to ban registration of new fossil fuel vehicles starting 2030; Reykjavik is eliminating half its gas stations by 2025

 - Netherlands: all new cars must be emissions-free by 2030; Amsterdam is banning all gasoline/diesel vehicles from its streets by 2030

 - Norway: plans to ban sales of gasoline vehicles by 2025 (currently 60% of new car sales are electric)

 [list from - coltura.org/world-gasoline-phaseouts]

 Here's a more extensive list of pending ICE vehicle bans throughout the world:

-"If humans have any hope of heading off the worst consequences of global heating, government action will be essential.
-Much to the consternation of the free market crowd, at the start of 2021 there are 31 national and local governments that have announced bans on the sale of some forms of transportation powered by internal combustion engines."
-QUOTE FROM - chargedfuture.com/countries-and-states-with-gas-car-bans
+"If humans have any hope of heading off the worst consequences of global heating, government action will be essential...there are [over] 31 national and local governments that have announced bans on the sale of some forms of transportation powered by internal combustion engines."
+[Quote from - chargedfuture.com/countries-and-states-with-gas-car-bans]